daviddenton/fintrospect/README.md

 - The library provide identification HTTP headers for dynamic-path based endpoints, removing all dynamic path elements.
 This allows, for example, calls to particular endpoints to be grouped for metric purposes. e.g. ```/search/author/rowling -> /search/author/{name}```.
 - Define HTTP Client endpoints APIs which reuse the same syntax and parameter bindings as the server-side, which means that you can use the same route specification to define both sides of the transport boundary.
 This allows, for example, the HTTP API of a downstream servers (for a fake) to be created with no effort, and exactly matching the client side.
 These endpoints are also exposed as simple functions.
-- A set of HTTP Response builders with pluggable extension points for custom formats; currently supported are:
+-  set of HTTP Response builders with pluggable extension points for custom formats:
-  - Argo JSON (3.12 compatible)
-  - Argonaut JSON (v6.0.X compatible)
-  - Circe JSON (v0.2.X compatible)
-  - GSON (v2.5 compatible)
-  - Json4s (v3.2.X compatible) Native & Jackson
-  - Play JSON (v2.4.X compatible)
-  - Scala native XML
-  - Spray JSON (v1.3.X compatible)
+  - JSON (requires extra : Argo, Argonaut, Circe, GSON, Json4S, Play JSON, Spray JSON
+  - Native implementations of XML, Plain Text, HTML, XHTML
 - Template responses using Mustache (2.11 only) or Handlebars
 - Serve static resources